 IDEAL RRTC Webinar Series: Exploring the Intersections of Person and Place: Healthy Aging for Adults with Long-Term Physical Disabilities

-Please join us for an interactive, dynamic conversation about healthy aging for people with long-term physical disabilities.
+An interactive, dynamic conversation about healthy aging for people with long-term physical disabilities.
 Our interdisciplinary panel of experts includes those with lived experience.
-Together, they will consider the importance of environmental factors, such as the built, attitudinal, and policy environments.
-They will discuss high-priority concerns of people aging with disabilities, such as housing, social disconnectedness and isolation, and home and community-based supports.
-These experts will also focus on how individuals and communities can take steps to enhance outcomes.
-We invite you to participate by including your questions for the panelists on the registration form and during the webinar itself.
-This webinar is free and open to the public.
-Communication Access Realtime Translation (CART) services will be available to provide live closed captions.
+Together, they consider the importance of environmental factors, such as the built, attitudinal, and policy environments.
+They discuss high-priority concerns of people aging with disabilities, such as housing, social disconnectedness and isolation, and home and community-based supports.
+These experts also focus on how individuals and communities can take steps to enhance outcomes.
+We invited participants to participate by including questions for the panelists on the registration form and during the webinar itself.
+This webinar was free and open to the public.
+Communication Access Realtime Translation (CART) services was available to provide live closed captions.